 As mentioned in Under Construction, I hope you’ll join me as I navigate the re-entry stage in our repatriation journey.
-Every three months I’ll be sharing a series of ‘snapshot’ blog posts about the particulars of building a new life from scratch.
+Every three months I’ll share a series of ‘snapshot’ blog posts about the particulars of building a new life from scratch, filed under the post category Re-entry Reality.
 I’ll look at everything from making a home, engaging socially, staying healthy, and stretching creatively, to becoming part of a community, launching new career endeavors and addressing spiritual needs and emotional well being.
-The first post in the initial three-month review, Why Here, examined where we decided to repatriate.

 * * *